lewis6991/async.nvim/README.md

 - Tasks are only ever created with `async.run()`
 - Cancellation/closing propagates downwards and errors propagate upwards

+## Concepts

+### Async functions

+A regular lua function that has some codepath to `await()`.
+`await()` suspends execution of the function and waits for it to be continued at a later point.
+Because of this async functions need to be executed within an async context.

+### Callback functions

+Aka continutation-passing style (CPS)

+A normal Lua function that has some form of callback argument.
+Instead of returning the function results using `return` , results are passed by calling the callback function.

+### Tasks

+Tasks are handles to asynchronous functions started by `async.run()`.

 ## Example: From Callbacks to Async

 Suppose you have a function that runs a system process using callbacks: